Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Related Work

 \section{Related Work}

 \paragraph{Runtime verification} Runtime verification is an active field of research with important advancements in the last two decades.
-It has been employed in academia and industry for testing, verification and debugging before system deployment, and to ensure reliability, safety, robustness and security after deployment.
+It has been employed in academia and industry for {verification} before system deployment in order to ensure {correctness} after deployment.
 Runtime verification has been used mostly to analyze software, however it has also been applied to other types of systems, e.g. hardware, hybrid and embedded systems, cyber-physical systems, distributed and concurrent systems, financial transaction systems, and more.
-For a detailed exposition of the field, we refer the reader to the recent textbook~\cite{BF18} and surveys~\cite{FHR13, HG05, LS09}.
+For a detailed exposition of the field, we refer the reader to textbook~\cite{BF18} and surveys~\cite{FHR13, HG05, LS09}.

 \paragraph{Distributed runtime verification} Distributed runtime verification of distributed systems is considered and emergent and important topic, that poses several challenges that are yet to be solved (see~\cite{BFRT16, E-HF18, F21, FPS18, LFKV18, SSABBCFFK19}).
 Designing distributed, asynchronous, fault-tolerant communication interfaces are regarded as a difficult problem.
-As far as we know, there are no runtime verification algorithms in the literature (for any correctness property) with a distributed communication interface that is at the same time fully asynchronous and fault-tolerant.
-To runtime verify different properties, there have been proposed distributed runtime verification algorithms that are failure-free synchronous message-passing (e.g.~\cite{AFIMP20, SHKKNPPW12}), fault-tolerant message-passing where processes have access to clocks that are synchronized at some level (e.g.~\cite{BKZ15, BGKS20, BF16, E-HF20, FCF14, KB18, RF22}), and fully asynchronous message-passing or shared memory with failure-free processes (e.g.~\cite{CGNM13, FF08, FFY08, SS14, SVAR04}).
+As far as we know, there is no runtime verification algorithm in the literature (for any correctness property) that is at the same time fully asynchronous and fault-tolerant.
+There have been proposed distributed runtime verification algorithms for a number of properties that are failure-free synchronous message-passing (e.g.~\cite{AFIMP20, SHKKNPPW12}), fault-tolerant message-passing where processes have access to clocks that are synchronized at some level (e.g.~\cite{BKZ15, BGKS20, BF16, E-HF20, FCF14, GXJLSBH22, KB18, RF22}), and fully asynchronous message-passing or shared memory with failure-free processes (e.g.~\cite{CGNM13, FF08, FFY08, LR13, SS14, SVAR04}).